 woom OFF 4, 5 and 6 Review – Results of our Test Rides

-To put the woom OFF through the full testing ringer, we tested these bikes for an entire season of mountain biking as our kids’ regular-use bikes.
-We tested the 20″ woom OFF 4 and the 26″ woom OFF 6 with our 7, 10, 11, and 12-year-old kid testers.
+To put the woom OFF through the full testing ringer, we’ve tested these bikes through four seasons of mountain biking.
+We tested the 20″ woom OFF 4 and the 26″ woom OFF 6 with our 4, 7, 10, 11, and 12-year-old kid testers.
 Our kids range in skill from beginning mountain bikers to experienced, confident shredders.

-Made specifically for cross country and trail riding, the OFF bikes share very little, if any, components with woom’s traditional bike line up (such as the woom 5 and woom 6).
-From the SRAM X4 setup and wide bars to the longer, more stable wheelbase, the woom OFF line is perfectly designed for beginning riders as well as intermediate riders ready to push themselves a little further.
+Made specifically for cross country and trail riding, the OFF bikes share very little, if any, components with woom’s neighborhood bike line up (such as the woom 5 and woom 6).
+From the SRAM X5 trigger shifters and wide knobby tires, to the longer, more stable wheelbase, the woom OFF line is perfectly designed to make the transition from neighborhood riding to dirt trail shredding as natural and easy as possible.

 But why is the woom OFF so exceptional for beginning and intermediate shredders?
 In addition to exceptional geometry and high-end components, the OFF’s major selling point is its weight.